1992 Summer Olympics opening ceremony: Parade of Nations

-At 20:53 CEST, following eighty gymnasts waving ribbons with the Olympic colors, the parade of nations began, starting with the Greek team, accompanied by the beat of a march composed and conducted by Carlos Miranda.
-Due to Olympic Charter rules, the Catalan independence movement and concerns over the Spanish language, all delegations entered the Olympic Stadium in order of French, which was used by the Organizing Committee as the language of choice in any case of divergence between documents and delegations.
+At 20:53 CEST, following eighty gymnasts waving ribbons with the Olympic colors, the parade of nations began, starting with the Greek team, accompanied by the beat of a special tracklist composed and conducted by Carlos Miranda.
+Due to political tensions surrounding the use of Spanish or Catalan, the organizing committee determined that the protocol for the Games would be based on articles 27 and 64 of the then-current version of the Olympic Charter, adopting French as the standard language for the Olympic protocol.

 Brunei participated in the parade, but its delegation consisted of only one official.
 (Note: This also occurred in the 1988 Games.)
 The Afghan delegation did not arrive in time to participate in the opening ceremony, but its flag was paraded by a volunteer.
 Liberia and Somalia also participated in the parade, but its accredited athletes (five and two, respectively) also didn't arrive in time for the ceremony.

 At 22:02 CEST, the last and host team, the Spanish team, entered the stadium marching behind its flag bearer Felipe, then Prince of Asturias.
 After going around the stadium, they took their place next to the rest of the athletes, covering the entire field.